AbstractSDK/abstract/framework/docs/src/4_get_started/custom_endpoints.md

 ### Cw-orch Function Support

 To enable your endpoints to be called on the contract's interface you need to implement the `From` trait for the `CustomExecuteMsg` type.
+Where `AppExecuteMsg` is the module's inner execute message as shown above.

 ```rust
 // Enable cw_orch api